paper-trail-gem/paper_trail/README.md

       end
     end

 PaperTrail will call your proc with the current article and store the result in the `author_id` column of the `versions` table.

+N.B.
+You must also:

-(Remember to add your metadata columns to the table.)
+* Add your metadata columns to the `versions` table.
+* Declare your metadata columns using `attr_accessible` like this:

+    # config/initializers/paper_trail.rb
+    class Version < ActiveRecord::Base
+      attr_accessible :author_id, :word_count, :answer
+    end

 Why would you do this?
 In this example, `author_id` is an attribute of `Article` and PaperTrail will store it anyway in serialized (YAML) form in the `object` column of the `version` record.
 But let's say you wanted to pull out all versions for a particular author; without the metadata you would have to deserialize (reify) each `version` object to see if belonged to the author in question.
 Clearly this is inefficient.
 Using the metadata you can find just those versions you want: